moonkev/cs421-project/README.md

 you are currently executing in.
 Recall that Scala is not restricted to only the jvm.
 The implementation that transpiles to javascript is then able to use an ExecutionContext that instead can make use of a javascript Promise
 or some other abstraction to provide concurrency.
  Similar to how Try allows us to compose synchronous code, and encapsulate failure, Future allows us to do the same for concurrent tasks.
 The composed Futures need not share the same ExecutionContext, and can thus be managed in different ways.
 Whichever way that may be, we are now able to reason about the concurrent execution in a more natural way.
 When composing futures via constructs like for comprehensions it begins to look very much much like imperative code.
-The following is a demonstration of Future -
+The following is a demonstration of Future:

-\
-_Lift execution into a Future.
+* _Lift execution into a Future.
 As we flatMap over the Future, we are passed the values of successful computation.
 If at any point a Throwable is thrown, the execution is short-circuited, and the Throwable is now lifted into the Future.
 It is worth noting that the execution of the closures inside the flatMap and the Futures that are generated within will each be executed in a different context._
-\

 ```scala
 val bind: Future[String] = {
   val longComputation = Future((1L until 100000L).foldRight(0L)((a, b) => a + b ))